emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 15pt)[
-    - Zwei Threads teilen sich eine Variable.
+    - Two threads share a variable.
-      - Race Condition: Ergebnis des Programmes hängt von Zugriffsreihenfolge ab
+      - Race Condition: Result of the program depends on access order

-    - Wann ist das Ergebnis davon abhängig, welcher Thread „schneller ist“?
+    - When does the result depend on which thread is "faster"?
-      - Beide Threads lesen die Variable
+      - Both threads read the variable
-      - Ein Thread liest, ein Thread schreibt in die Variable
+      - One thread reads, one thread writes to the variable
-      - Beide Threads schreiben in die Variable
+      - Both threads write to the variable

-    - Antwort:
+    - Answer:
-      - Race Condition, wenn mindestens ein Thread schreibt
+      - Race condition when at least one thread writes

     #figure(image("../assets/img/slides_10/2024_11_11_race_conditions_rev01.png", height: 40%))
   ]